 Outcome: Through this test-taking anxiety treatment, Sarah learns to identify and challenge her negative thoughts, develop effective coping strategies, and gradually reduce her fears.
 She approaches her exams with more confidence and less fear, leading to better performance and a more positive experience overall.
 She developed a toolkit of test-taking anxiety strategies.

-This example shows how therapy can help someone with test-taking anxiety by addressing the thoughts and behaviors that contribute to their anxiety and teaching practical skills to manage it.
+This example shows how therapy can help someone with test-taking anxiety by addressing the thoughts and behaviors that contribute and teaching practical skills to manage it.

 Summary and My Work

-I provide test-taking anxiety treatment to adolescents and adults, both virtually and in person.
+I provide test-taking anxiety treatment for adolescents and adults, both virtually and in person.
 I provide test-taking anxiety strategies that become a toolkit you can use each time the fear arises.
-This approach can be used as a stand-alone or as a more comprehensive therapy for other challenges.
+This therapeutic approach can be used as a stand-alone or as a more comprehensive therapy for other challenges.

 If you have questions about anxiety and test-taking, or want to inquire about my services, please do not hesitate to contact me or schedule a consultation.